 Is it safe?

 In nearly three years of operation, we’re happy to report we’ve never had an accident or injury.
-The San Antonio raceway course is 3 acres of blacktop and we design the courses to allow plenty of room for all the mistakes we’ve seen (so far).
+The Alamo City Motorplex is 5+ acres of blacktop.
+We design the courses to allow plenty of room for all the mistakes we’ve seen (so far).